 III.
-Administration of Student Justice

-3.01 Authorization to Adjudicate Conduct Violations
+Administration of Student Conduct and Community Standards 3.01 Authorization to Adjudicate Conduct Violations

-Under the direction of the Vice President for Student Affairs, the Dean of Students or his/her designee, shall be primarily responsible for the administration of the student justice system.
+Under the direction of the Vice President for Student Affairs, the Dean of Students or his/her designee, shall be primarily responsible for the administration of Student Conduct and Community Standards system.